Compassion Fatigue, Retirement Communication Skills Training

-If you are looking for a counsellor or psychologist who offers goal directed therapy to address your self-esteem issues, you may want to search the directory to find a professional whose approach will suit you best.
+If you are looking for a counsellor or psychologist who offers retirement counselling to address your stress, and anxiety due to retirement you may want to search the directory to find a professional whose approach will suit you best.

 Communication Skills Training is a valuable investment in a world where technology has taken the place of verbal, eye-to-eye meetings.
 Misunderstandings have become common-place and lead to unnecessary breakdown in relationships.